 For navigation, safety challenges are marked by the development of harbours in many countries, and of new routes of navigation.
 Moreover, the core role of shipping in globalization puts pressure on its efficiency, which through digitisation and automation generates needs for new, reliable services supporting the safety and efficiency of navigation.
 All categories of navigators, from merchant mariners to leisure boaters, are eager to access the new services enabled by digital technology.
 In the same time, complexity of technologies available to mariners raises new concern regarding their appropriation.

-An increasing need for marine data is strived by the development of a sustainable Blue Economy, the concern for the protection of the marine environment, and the prevention or mitigation of consequences of marine disasters or climate change.
+An increasing need for marine data is strived by the development of a sustainable Blue Economy, the concern for the preservation of the marine environment, and the prevention or mitigation of consequences of marine disasters or climate change.
 A wide range of related data is now crucial in supporting important decisions.
 These data, and associated skills, are very similar to those used for supporting navigation.

 Progress in technology